 “The nation’s leading law enforcement agency [FBI] collects vast amounts of information on crime nationwide, but missing from this clearinghouse are statistics on where, how often, and under what circumstances police use deadly force.
 In fact, no one anywhere comprehensively tracks the most significant act police can do in the line of duty: take a life,” according to the Las Vegas Review-Journal in its series Deadly Force (Nov.
 28, 2011).

 This site is founded upon the premise that Americans should have the ability to track that act.
 This idea was conceived in the wake of the Oct.
 6, 2012, killing of a naked, unarmed college student, Gil Collar, at the University of South Alabama.
 Media reports contained no context: How many people are killed by police in Alabama every year?
 How many in the United States?

 This website is intended to help create a database of all deaths through police interaction in the United States since Jan.
 1, 2000.
-The bulk of it will be based on public information request, but a large piece–the part that will make it sustain after the structure is built–will use crowdsourcing to update the database.
+A large piece will be based on public information requests, but the bulk of it–the part that will make it sustain after the structure is built–will use crowdsourcing to update the database.
 To help, please go to the Master Spreadsheet to find incidents to research of people killed by police prior to 2013.
 Next check the person’s last name in the database to see if he or she has already been included.
 Finally, to add your research on people killed by police, go to the upload form.

 This site will remain as impartial and data-driven as possible, directed by the theory that Americans should be able to answer some simple questions about the use of deadly force by police: How many people are killed in interactions with law enforcement in the United States of America?
 Are they increasing?
 What do those people look like?
 Can policies and training be modified to have fewer officer-involved shootings and improve outcomes and safety for both officers and citizens?